 (3.23)

-The described effect can be used with strain gauges to measure the strain and other associated mechanical parameters.
-Due to the very small values of the strain, typically only a very small change of resistance results.
-In order to increase the sensitivity of the measurement, a meander-shaped alignment of the wire is typically applied that is embedded into a substrate, which is then glued onto the workpiece, the strain of which is supposed to be measured (Parthier, 2008, p.
+The described effect can be used in strain gauges to measure the strain and other associated mechanical parameters.
+Due to the very small values of the strain, typically only a very small change in resistance results.
+In order to increase the sensitivity of the measurement, a meander-shaped alignment of the wire is typically used, embedded into a substrate, which is then glued onto the workpiece of which the strain is to be measured (Parthier, 2008, p.
 148).
-The corresponding setup of a strain gauge is shown in figure 3.6.
-When a larger number of turns is used, even a small change in length can lead to a measurable change in the length of the wire, e.g., when 500 turns are used, this increases the sensitivity with a factor of 1000.
+The corresponding setup of a strain gauge is shown in Figure 3.6.
+When a larger number of turns is used, even a small change in length can lead to a measurable change in the length of the wire; for example, when 500 turns are used, this increases the sensitivity by a factor of 1000.

 Figure 3-6: Setup of a strain gauge.